Philly gunman gets 14 years in prison after U.S. Attorney Bill McSwain steps in

 "Local authorities had literally bent over backwards to literally give him a break," said McSwain.

-In the video, you see Patterson approach the victim, Mike Poeng, who's now disabled, as he's washing his car.
+In the video, you see Patterson approach the victim, Mike Poeng, as he's washing his car.

 Poeng, who owned a corner store at 54th and Walnut streets, fights back and is shot.